Contact Us for a Free Consultation 818-394-7835

 The eyes are among the most sensitive and delicate parts of the body, and we rely on them for most of our daily functions.

-Unfortunately, when eye injuries occur, they are often painful and permanent, frequently causing blindness, partial blindness, or vision loss.
+Unfortunately, eye injuries are often painful and permanent, frequently causing blindness, partial blindness, or vision loss.

 Eye injuries can happen on the job, in car accidents, in slip-and-fall accidents, as a result of traumatic brain injuries (TBI), and for other reasons.